thestormforge/optimize-controller/README.md

 ## Installation

-Downloads of the Red Sky CLI can be found on the [release page](https://github.com/redskyops/k8s-experiment/releases).
+Downloads of the Red Sky Ops Tool can be found on the [release page](https://github.com/redskyops/k8s-experiment/releases).
 Download the appropriate binary for your platform and add it to your PATH.

 To install the custom Kubernetes resources to you currently configured cluster, execute the `redskyctl init` command.
 To uninstall and remove all of the Red Sky Opts data, execute `redskyctl reset`.